IETE-VIT/TECH-CSE/README.md

 make the process of algorithm discussion and problem solving more efficient.

 ## Method of Implementation
--I will make ue of React for the frontend of website.
+- I will make ue of React for the frontend of website.
 - For making the code editor I'll make use of monaco npm module.
 - The whiteboard will be implemented using javascript library such as zwibbler and for video calling I'll be using 3rd party applicaition such as jitsi.